alexeyhorkin/arithmetic-expressions/README.md

 ### Prerequisites

-I use `Python3`, so first of all we need to install some python packages so that we can run tests and check types as well.
+I use `Python3.7.0` or higher, so first of all we need to install some python packages so that we can run tests and check types as well.

 ```bash
 pip install -r requirements.txt